DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 #### In Combat Actions

 Each round represents 6 seconds of game time passing.
-All of the action from every characters' turns unfold simultaneously during this time, even though a turn order is followed.
+All of the actions from every characters' turns unfold simultaneously during this time, even though a turn order is followed.
 On a turn, a character may (a) move, (b) perform 1 Major Action, and/or (c) perform 1 Minor Action in any order they choose.
 They may also perform any number of